its4utuff/gorgias-help/src/helpdesk/01-integrations.rst

 Here's how to do so:

-1. Go to your WooCommerce admin, in the general tab, and click "enable the REST API".
+1. Go to your WooCommerce admin, in the general tab, and click **enable the REST API**.
 Note: this may be under a different tab based on your version of WooCommerce

-2. Go to the "API" tab, and make sure the permissions for the API are "Read/Write"
+2. Go to the **API** tab, and make sure the permissions for the API are **Read/Write**

 3. Send the Consumer key and the Consumer secret to support@gorgias.io, and we'll finish the setup for you!